cpro-js/ui5-react-generator/src/app/templates/README.md

 individual settings like connecting to a different system.
 This file should not be committed (.gitignore is already configured appropriately).

+Having done that run `npm run gen-odata`.
+It will download the metadata file to `src/localService/odata-service.xml` and generate the OData client.

 ## Features & Configuration

 ### Launchpad Integration